 Here is a checklist I’ve put together for advice:

 - Tyre pressure check – Your car’s tyres are one of the most important parts on a car.
-A tyre is the only contact you have with the ground, so they must be in a good condition at all times.
+A tyre is the only contact you have with the ground, so they must be in good condition at all times.
 You can check your car’s manual for the correct pressure and the tread depth.
-It must be no less than 1.6mm and the tread is in a continuous band around the central three quarters of the tyre.
+It must be no less than 1.6mm and the tread is in a continuous band around the central three quarters of the tire.

 - Battery and exhaust – In the Winter your battery will need more pulling power to start the engine in the cold weather, so keep an eye on its condition.
 You don’t want to be stranded anywhere.
 Exhausts are one part of the car that seem to corrode faster than others.
 I’ve had to replace a few over the years.
 If you don’t check them ever so often they can fall off and this is a danger to you and other road users.